postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/code-scope.md

 There are two kinds of entry points for compile-time code:

-* <xref:aspect-abilities?text=Aspects> added to source code as custom attributes, and
+* <xref:aspect-abilities?text=Aspects> which are added to source code as custom attributes, and
-* <xref:fabric-abilities?text=Fabrics> are executed just because they exist.
+* <xref:fabric-abilities?text=Fabrics> which are executed just because they exist.

 ### Scope-neutral code

-_Scope-neutral code_ is code can execute either at run time or at compile time.
+_Scope-neutral code_ is code that can execute either at run time or at compile time.

 Scope-neutral code is annotated with the <xref:Metalama.Framework.Aspects.RunTimeOrCompileTimeAttribute> custom attribute.

-Aspect classes are scope-neutral because aspects are special kinds of classes.
+Aspect classes are scope-neutral because aspects are a special kind of class.
 Aspects are typically represented as custom attributes, and these attributes can be accessed at run time using _System.Reflection_, but they are also instantiated at compile time by Metalama.
 Therefore, it is important that the constructors and public properties of the aspects are both run-time and compile-time.

 However, some methods of aspect classes are purely compile-time.
-They cannot be executed at run time because they access APIes that exist only at compile time.
+They cannot be executed at run time because they access API's that exist only at compile time.
 These methods are annotated with <xref:Metalama.Framework.Aspects.CompileTimeAttribute> or one of the other derived attribute classes.

 ## Compilation process